BWL-Lexiken

 Kanban System: Just-in-time production systems

-Just-in-Time production systems (JIT) are an essential part of lean management.
-Just-In-Time means that products are only pre-produced as they are actually needed.
+Just-in-time production systems (JIT) are an essential part of lean management.
+Just-in-time means that products are only pre-produced as they are actually needed.
 This prevents unnecessary resources from being wasted.
-In addition, products can be reacted to immediately, which leads to a significant improvement in quality.
+In addition, changes can be responded to immediately as needed, which significantly improves quality.

-Another advantage of Just-In-Time is that there are no warehousing costs.
-This is because as soon as a product is finished, it is delivered to the customer immediately.
+Another advantage of just-in-time is that there are no storage costs.
+As soon as a product is finished, it is delivered immediately to the customer.
 This not only saves money, but also time.
+[8]

 Pull System